 At least you don’t eat anything hot.

-That is unless you have an RV or camper with an oven/stove.
+That is unless you have an RV or camper equipped with an oven/stove.

 But really?
 Cooking your food with an oven/stove is just like cooking it at home.

-You haven’t officially camped unless you come home smelling like one big campfire.
+Clearly, you haven’t OFFICIALLY camped unless you come home smelling like one big campfire.

-Check with the campsite first to see if they offer cut wood for sale.
-Most do.
+Also, be sure to check with the campsite first to see if they offer cut wood for sale.

-And cut wood goes fast when you’ve got a fire going 24/7.
+And cut wood goes fast when you’ve got a camp fire going 24/7.

-So, if the campsite allows, and you have enough room in your vehicle, bring cut wood from home.
+So, it’s a good idea, if the campsite allows, to bring cut wood from home.

 It’ll save your kids from having to go out on a mission at the campground for enough sticks to sustain a fire.